How to Choose a Localization Service Provider? 9 Tips to Follow

 An important part of the localization process is the review process or reviewing stage.

-7) Check reviews and testimonials
+7) Check Reviews and Testimonials

 Another important step in finding the best localization service provider is to check out the testimonials they’ve received from other companies.